-The Freeway and Arterial Incident Management component indicators are shown in Figure 12.
+The Freeway and Arterial Incident Management component indicators are shown in Figure 11.
 The use of free cellular phone call numbers is the primary means of detection of incidents.
-There has been steady growth in the deployment of closed circuit television to assist in incident verification.
-Coverage of freeway on-call service patrols to respond to incidents is expanding rapidly and is projected to encompass more than half of the freeways in major metropolitan areas by 2005.
+There has been steady, rapid growth in the deployment of closed circuit television to assist in incident verification.
+Growth in the coverage of freeway on-call service patrols to respond to incidents is slowing and may be approaching a steady state of about 50% coverage.
 Arterial incident management is expanding, but remains much less prevalent than incident management on freeways.

-Figure 12 Freeway and Arterial Incident Management in the Largest 78 Metropolitan Areas
+Figure 11 Freeway and Arterial Incident Management in the Largest 78 Metropolitan Areas